srijan-paul/srijan-paul.github.io/injuly.in/src/blog/fourier-series.md

 In other words, your sketch must be _continuous_ with no "breaks" in between.

 Assume also that the bottom-left corner of the sheet is its origin.
-Once you start drawing, I can delineate the position of the pen's tip using a pair of coordinates \\((x, y)\\) at any given point in time.
+As you trace out the drawing, imagine the pen's tip is at coordinate \\((x, y)\\) on the sheet of paper.

 Much like a cartesian plane, the \\(x\\) coordinate represents the horizontal distance from the origin, and \\(y\\) the vertical.
 Both the x and y coordinates change as the pen moves on the sheet's surface.
-Meaning, the position of the x-coordinate of your pen's tip can be written as a function of time.
+Meaning the position of the x-coordinate of your pen's tip can be written as a function of time.
 Say you draw this figure:

 <div class="center">